owntheweb/Raspberry-Pi-Huygens-Probe-Titan-Landing-Video-Kiosk/readme.md

 Make the kiosk hassle free by auto-launching Chromium full-screen in kiosk mode after the Pi has booted.

+As CSS and JavaScript will NOT hide the mouse in chromium browser.
+Here's a work-around to be included with boot options further down:

+`sudo apt-get install unclutter`

 In the Pi terminal, open the autostart options file for edits:

 `sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart`